 But branded PPC and SEO offer three benefits every company in the world loves: control, credibility and conversions.
 Let’s take a quick look at why branded strategies make these things happen.Gain Control with Branded PPCBy ceding the PPC turf to distributors, affiliates, generic merchandisers and competitors, brand owners suffer on two fronts:First, they don’t even compete for clicks they could probably win.Second, they open the door for a poor brand experience on ... > Read more

 Apple’s iOS5 Is On Its Way!People are getting geared up for Apple’s iOS5, expected to launch later today!
 In anticipation of iOS5, Apple released iTunes 10.5 and its new iCloud service earlier this week in case you couldn’t possibly wait another second to download some Apple updates.Facebook Gets Friend.

 lyFacebook recently acquired the social Q&A company Friend.ly, not to be confused with Friendly’s, my New England childhood eatery that is sadly going out of business.Cone head sundaes and waffle fries aside, Friend.ly describes their app as a way to meet new people and foster friendships by answering questions.
 The app offers you a list of questions which you can choose to answer, or simply compliment other people’s answers by letting them know that you find their answer oh-s... > Read more

-If the final cost per conversion is too high, than you simply drop that particular keyword and target a variation that i... > Read more
+If the final cost per conversion is too high, than you simply drop that particular keyword and target a variation that is less competitive.
+PP... > Read more